 An active archaeological site, the rich history of Colonial Pemaquid State Historic Site is worth the visit.
 At the entrance to the harbor, the site offers a pocket beach and is home to Maine Kayak’s rental shop.

 Maine Kayak launches day trip and offers rentals from Colonial Pemaquid State Park, which couples interesting and rich history with spectacular coastal scenery.
 Home to Fort William Henry, Colonial Pemaquid is the location of the first settlement and trading outpost in the mid-1620s, offering the old foundations, the Colonial Pemaquid Museum, a 1695 cemetery, Captain’s house, interpretive tours, and Fort William Henry.
-A pocket beach provides the perfect launching site for Maine Kayak’s Johns Bay sea kayaking trips and kayak and stand up paddle board rentals.
+A pocket beach provides the perfect launching site for Maine Kayak’s Johns Bay sea kayaking trips and kayak rentals and stand up paddleboard rentals.

 Fort William Henry is open to the public and offers views of John’s Bay from the top of the tower and houses archaeological artifacts.
 The dock is home to a locally renowned restaurant, The Contended Sole.
 Colonial Pemaquid is located at the end of the Huddle Road, a short walk from Maine Kayak’s New Harbor Base.